All Products

 public void onResult(final boolean success, final boolean isLimit, String detailCode) {

-// success indicates whether it is successful
+// success indicates whether the operation is successful

 runOnUiThread(new Runnable() {